DIGESTIVE PROPERTIES OF WORMWOOD

 The main sesquiterpene lactone possessed by wormwood is absinthin (C30H40O6), although others appear in a smaller proportion such as anabsinthin, arthamaridin, arthamararidinin, arthamarinin or artbaquilicin.

 Bitter principles have many properties (see properties of bitter), but among them, they are those that affect the digestive system, especially as regards its ability to stimulate the production of gastric acids, bile and saliva, and its power to increase bowel movements.
-All this is used in natural medicine for the treatment of the digestive anomalies
+All this is used as a folk remedy for the treatment of the digestive anomalies

 The bitter principles stimulate the production of the gastrin hormone, which produces a whole series of changes in the digestive system intended to digest food better.